trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 > https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-18/tzip-18.md

-> Note : All below solutions break in a wait the fact that a smart contract is immutable. **Trust** preservation can be safe enough if the upgrade process has some security and authenticity around it.
+> Note: All below solutions break in a wait the fact that a smart contract is immutable. **Trust** preservation can be safe enough if the upgrade process has some security and authenticity around it.
 Like the first time an admin deploys a smart contract, any user should be able to trust the code reading it with free read access, the same should apply to the upgrade process (notification of new code version, admin identification, whitelisted auditor reports, ...).
 To resume, if you really want to avoid DEVOPS centralization, you are about to create a DAO with a voting process among some selected users/administrators in order to deploy the new version of the smart contract ... but let's simplify and talk here only about classical centralized admin deployment.

 ## Naive approach